Multi-stage Speaker Extraction with Utterance and Frame-Level Reference Signals: Experiments and Discussion

 \subsection{Results on noise-free condition}

-We firstly compare SpEx++ with previous state-of-the-art baseline SpEx+ system on WSJ0-2mix in terms of SDRi, SI-SDRi and PESQ with both 7.5 seconds and 2 seconds reference speech.
+We firstly compare SpEx++ with previous baseline SpEx+ system on WSJ0-2mix in terms of SDRi, SI-SDRi and PESQ with both 7.5 seconds and 2 seconds reference speech.

 From Table \ref{tbl:cmp_system_wsj0_2mix}, we conclude: 1) Multi-stage framework significantly outperforms single-stage framework.
 The improvements mainly come from the augmented frame-level speech embedding through a multi-stage pipeline.
+As an evidence, the 2-stage SpEx++ outperforms 1-stage counterpart substantially benefiting from the extra frame-level speaker embedding.
+However, the 3-stage SpEx++ doesn’t improve much further because the 3-stage and 2-stage solutions use similar speaker information overall (i.e., Utt + Fm).
 2) The signal fusion strategy in SpEx++ (1-stage) achieves 0.3dB performance gain over SpEx+ baseline in terms of SDRi and SI-SDRi.
 The results validate the effectiveness of the proposed signal fusion strategy.
 Besides, the learned weights for $\omega_1, \omega_2, \omega_3$ were 1.18, 0.32, and 0.11, respectively.
 This suggests that the decoded signal with higher temporal resolution contribute more.
 Note that we don't constrain that the sum of weights is equal to one.
-3) The experiments with 2-second reference speech further show that SpEx++ system works well with much shorter reference speech, achieving 1.0dB performance improvement over SpEx+ baseline system in terms of SI-SDRi.
+3) The experiments with 2-second reference speech further show that SpEx++ system works well with much shorter reference speech, achieving 1.0dB SI-SDR improvement over SpEx+ baseline system.